 |General Science (Social/Biological/Physical/Mathematical/Behavioral Science)||6|

-*All science courses will be evaluated on an individual basis for the transfer of credit.
+*All science courses will be evaluated on an individual basis.